lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - `V3.0`: Hardware version
 - `27`: Software version

-**Notes for BTT TFT35 firmwares:**
+**Note for BTT TFT35 firmwares:**

 There are currently three different kinds of firmware available:

 - V3.0
 - E3_V3.0
 - B1_V3.0

-Please make sure to use the firmware which matches your TFT screen.
+So, make sure to use the firmware which matches your TFT screen.

 **Notes for MKS TFT firmwares:**

 1. Any binary file for an MKS firmware (e.g. `MKS_TFT28_V3.0.27.x.bin`) must be renamed to `MKSTFTxx.bin` (e.g. `MKSTFT28.bin`, `MKSTFT35.bin` etc.)
 2. For MKS TFT35, two binary files are provided:
-   1. Encrypted version: usable on a stock MKS TFT35 (based on a bootloader with encryption)
+   1. Encrypted version: Usable on a stock MKS TFT35 (based on a bootloader with encryption)
-   2. Unencrypted version: usable with a bootloader without encryption
+   2. Unencrypted version: Usable with a bootloader without encryption

 **Element 2:** Fonts and Icons (`TFT*` or `MKS` folder).